datacharmer/dbdeployer/README.md

 Example:

-    $ dbdeployer templates export single my_templates
+    $ dbdeployer defaults templates export single my_templates
     # Will export all the templates for the "single" group to the direcory my_templates/single
-    $ dbdeployer templates export ALL my_templates
+    $ dbdeployer defaults templates export ALL my_templates
     # exports all templates into my_templates, one directory for each group
     # Edit the templates that you want to change.
 You can also remove the ones that you want to leave untouched.
-    $ dbdeployer templates import single my_templates
+    $ dbdeployer defaults templates import single my_templates
     # Will import all templates from my_templates/single

 Warning: modifying templates may block the regular work of the sandboxes.
 Use this feature with caution!

-6. Finally, you can modify the defaults for the application, using the "admin" command.
+6. Finally, you can modify the defaults for the application, using the "defaults" command.
 You can export the defaults, import them from a modified JSON file, or update a single one on-the-fly.

 Here's how:

-	$ dbdeployer admin show
+	$ dbdeployer defaults show
 	# Internal values:
 	{
 		"version": "0.1.22",